willduff/mixedreality-enthusiast-guide/docs/tracking-problems.md

 ## The world briefly froze and perhaps tilted or flipped upside before returning to normal.

-This could be caused by an app or system level component hitting a fatal error, or a temporary lack of memory or CPU resources.
+This could be caused by an application or system level component hitting a fatal error, or a temporary lack of memory or CPU resources.
 Check the following:
-1. Open "Task Manager" and ensure you have at least 20% CPU free and 400MB memory free (e.g. 80% CPU free, 400MB of ram and disk IO is below 80%).
+1. Open "Task Manager" and ensure that at least 20% of the CPU is free and 400MB of memory is available (for example, you should have 80% of CPU free, 400MB of RAM, and disk IO should be below 80%).
 2. Open "Event Viewer" and go to **Windows Logs > Application and Error** event entries around the time of the freeze.
 Check to see if any processes crashed.
-3. Try rebooting the PC if this problem persists.
+3. Reboot the PC if the problem persists.

 ## The world flipped upside down momentarily and returned to normal.

 This is typically caused by errors in obtaining sensor data from the headset to inform the tracking algorithms.
 If this happens frequently:
 1. Plug the headset into a different USB 3.0 port.
-2. Plug the headset directly into the PC rather than a USB 3.0 hub.
+2. Plug the headset directly into the PC rather than into a USB 3.0 hub.
 3. If the problem persists, contact customer support.

 ## The world is tilted but I can navigate and walk around fine in Windows Mixed Reality.

-This is usually caused by sensor data errors being recorded into the environment data that is stored on your PC.
-This can cause the Windows Mixed Reality to appear tilted, sometimes permanently.
-Try the following:
+Sensor data errors being recorded into the environment data that is stored on your PC can cause Windows Mixed Reality to appear tilted, sometimes permanently.
+To fix this:
-1. Unplug the HMD, close Windows Mixed Reality and plug the headset back in.
+1. Unplug the headset, close Windows Mixed Reality and plug the headset back in.
 2. Reboot the PC.
 3. Clear your environment data.